bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Examples, Declaring an Array." />
 </p>

-In this case I&apos;ve declared an array called grades, but instead of giving it one value, I&apos;ve given it ten.
-In this next example, I said I wanted an array called foods, and I gave it three values.
+In this case I&apos;ve declared an array called <b>grades</b>, but instead of giving it one value, I&apos;ve given it ten.
+In this next example, I said I wanted an array called <b>foods</b>, and I gave it three values.
 In the first one they were numbers, in the second one they&apos;re strings.
-My third example, I&apos;m finally going to get to where we can start using those APIs **getElementsByClassName**.
+My third example, I&apos;m finally going to get to where we can start using those APIs <b>getElementsByClassName</b>.
 In this case, I have no idea how many elements will be in this images array because I don&apos;t know how many images were in the document.